steftri/SimpleOLED/README.md

 ```

 ### setFont(EFont Font, bool DoubleHeight)
 This function changes the font for the following operations.
-Possible fonts are "Font6x8", "Topaz" and "C64".
+Possible fonts are "Default", "Topaz" and "C64".
 The font height can be set with the parameter "DoubleHeight" - false means 8 pixels, true means 16 pixels.

 After changing the font, the cursor position must be set again (see setCursor).